vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 - "The greatest thing you’ll ever learn is just to love and be loved in return." - Eden Ahbez
 - "Where there is love there is life." - Mahatma Gandhi
 - "In the end, we will remember not the words of our enemies, but the silence of our friends." - Martin Luther King Jr.

-## Courage and Resilience

-- "Courage is not the absence of fear, but the triumph over it." - Nelson Mandela
-- "It does not do to dwell on dreams and forget to live." - J.K.
-Rowling
-- "You have within you right now, everything you need to deal with whatever the world can throw at you." - Brian Tracy
-- "We are not defined by the challenges we face but by how we rise to meet them." - Anonymous
-- "The brave may not live forever, but the cautious do not live at all." - Richard Branson
-- "Resilience is not about overcoming, it's about becoming." - Sherri Salata

 ## Change and Innovation